 Physical presence of supervisor: Your supervisor must be physically present when you are performing body art procedures.
 Procedures performed without the physical presence of your supervise are illegal practice.

 200 hours of experience: Only body art procedures count toward your 200 hours of supervised experience.
 This means that you must be working directly with a client, preparing to work with a client, or cleaning up after working with a client.
-We will count the following activities when they are done in connection with a specific client; however, these activies should make up only a small part of supervised hours.
+We will count the following activities when they are done in connection with a specific client; however, these activities should make up only a small part of supervised hours.

 - Scrubbing your hands, wrists and other areas of your body as necessary before and after performing a body art procedure.